Four-Week Invitational Summer Institute

 Some districts reimburse all or part of the tuition for this program.

 Participants must submit an application to be accepted into this program.
-The early decision application deadline has been extended to Tuesday, April 2.
+The early decision application deadline is March 15.
 Group interviews begin thereafter.
-Early decision participants will be notified by April 12, or sooner.
-Applications will continue to be taken until May 1, or until available places are filled.
+Early decision participants will be notified by April 14, or sooner.
+Applications will continue to be taken until early-May, or until all places are filled.

 About the Instructor